-Kerala, a small beautiful state situated in the southwest corner of India is one of the most popular tourist destination in the country.
+Kerala, a small beautiful state situated in the southwest corner of India is one of the most popular tourist destinations in the country.
 Kerala has 14 districts with Thiruvananthapuram (Trivandrum) as the capital city which is situated in the southwestern coast of Kerala.

 The Port city Kochi and Kozhikode are the two major cities in Kerala.
 Kerala has three airports which provide international as well as domestic connections.
 The area of the state is 38,863 square kilometer with a population of 31.8 million.